Search programs

 • Healthcare Reimbursement.
 A course like this explores reimbursement policies and financial practices throughout the healthcare industry.
 Expect to learn the role health informatics plays in improving reimbursements and the impact of reimbursements on the revenue cycle.

 • Healthcare Delivery Systems.
-Students will learn about the function and organization of health systems in the United States and other countries.
+Students will learn about the function and organization of healthcare systems in the United States and other countries.
 They’ll also likely study the political, cultural, social, and economic forces influencing healthcare delivery, such as government funding.

 Online Bachelor’s in Health Informatics Degree Frequently Asked Questions